Bas-DHH/DHH-VibeCode/README.md

    npm run dev
    ```

+## Current Features

+### Business Registration
+- **Model**: `Business` with fields for business_name, created_by, trial_starts_at, and trial_ends_at
+- **Registration Flow**:
+  - Create a new business with unique business name
+  - Create an admin user for the business
+  - Set up 14-day trial period
+  - Automatic login after registration
+- **Validation Rules**:
+  - Business name must be unique
+  - Email must be unique
+  - Password must be confirmed
+  - All fields are required
+- **Security**:
+  - Password hashing
+  - Database transactions
+  - Proper error handling

+### Task Management
+- **Model**: `Task` with fields for title, status, category, frequency, due date, and completion tracking
+- **Categories**: temperature, goods_receiving, cooking, verification, cleaning
+- **Statuses**: pending, done, overdue
+- **Frequencies**: daily, weekly, monthly

+### Development Tools
+- Factory for generating test tasks
+- Seeder for populating the database with example data
+- Comprehensive migration with field comments

 ## UI Components

 The application uses shadcn/ui components for a consistent and modern look.
 Key components include: